clojure-emacs/inf-clojure/README.md

 As different Clojure REPLs have different capabilities, `inf-clojure` tracks the type of a REPL and invokes the right code for each REPL type.

+`inf-clojure` is built on top of Emacs's [comint](https://github.com/emacs-mirror/emacs/blob/master/lisp/comint.el).
+Unfortunately `comint` is pretty light on official documentation, but there is a good overview/tutorial [here](https://www.masteringemacs.org/article/comint-writing-command-interpreter).

 ## Installation

 **Note:** `inf-clojure` requires Emacs 25 or newer.